-A Registered Medical Charity (NI Charity No 100712) providing training for health professionals in Africa
+A Registered Medical Charity (NI Charity No 100712) providing lifesaving training for health professionals in Africa

 - Training – Promote and develop high quality health care and professional skills training for low resource countries or regions.